|

 Please remember our collective goal.

-World Community Grid's mission is to create the largest public computing grid benefiting humanity.
-You have joined in order to donate the idle cycle time from your computer to accelerate the research projects running on World Community Grid and in that way, help to improve human conditions We encourage your participation on the forums and provide information on team development and progress to make it easier for individuals to participate, to recruit new members and generally increase the amount of computer run time available for the humanitarian research projects we run.
+World Community Grid brings together people from across the globe to benefit humanity by creating the world's largest non-profit computing grid.
+We do this by pooling surplus processing power from volunteers' devices.
+We encourage your participation on the forums and provide information on team development and progress to make it easier for individuals to participate, to recruit new members and generally increase the amount of computing run time available for the humanitarian research projects we run.
 This web site is not a place to promote any other cause or issue.

 What do the Member Titles, underneath the Member Name, in the forums mean?